sudsali/sudsali/README.md

 ## Hi there, I am Sudhanshu Sali👋

-- Current Master of Science in Computer Science at New York University, New York.
+- Master of Science in Computer Science graduate student at New York University, New York.
-- Graduating in May 2025.
-- Actively seeking full time roles.
+- Actively seeking full time roles for 2025.
 - Avid football and video games enthusiast.
 - Currently delving into the field of sports analytics.